jonas208/GradValley.jl/README.md

 The Wiki page of this repository provides a documentation for the GradValley.jl software package.
 Further Tutorials can be also found there.

 # License
 The GradValley.jl software package is currently published under the MIT license.
-See LICENSE.md for further information.
+See LICENSE for further information.